Policygenius content follows strict guidelines for editorial accuracy and integrity. Learn about oureditorial standards

 If you die due to the coronavirus, the life insurance company will still pay out the death benefit to your beneficiaries.

-On the other hand, if you are applying for life insurance and are diagnosed with the coronavirus in the process, what happens to your in-process application will depend on the life insurance company.
-There is a chance that your application will be rejected or postponed, with the opportunity for reconsideration after you have recovered.
+On the other hand, if you are applying for life insurance and receive a positive COVID-19 diagnosis during the application process, your application will be postponed, with the opportunity for reconsideration after you have recovered.

-If you have recently traveled internationally, some life insurance companies may reject or postpone your life insurance application until 30 days after your return.
+If you have recently traveled internationally, some life insurance companies may postpone your life insurance application until 30 days after your return.

-Each company has different policies in place about offering coverage for individuals who are traveling internationally, and it is important to check with the insurer to see what their travel guidelines are.
+Each company has different policies regarding coverage for individuals who are traveling internationally, and it is important to check with the insurer to see what their travel guidelines are.

-Any travel plans that were not misrepresented during your life insurance application process will not have an effect on your policy.
-If you had a policy in place before the coronavirus outbreak, were honest on your application about any travel plans you knew about at the time, and travel to a high-risk area now that your policy is in place, life insurance companies cannot cancel your policy or deny your beneficiaries the death benefit if you die.
+Any travel plans that were not misrepresented during your life insurance application process will not affect your active policy.
+If you had a policy in place before the coronavirus outbreak and were honest on your application about any travel plans, life insurance companies cannot cancel your policy if you travel.

-Life insurance coverage isn’t active until you have officially signed for your policy and paid your first policy premium.
+Life insurance coverage isn’t active until you have officially signed your application and paid your first policy premium.
 If you pass away from the coronavirus during the life insurance application process, you do not have life insurance coverage and a death benefit will not be paid out to your beneficiaries unless you have temporary coverage in place.